Low-Complexity Algorithm for Restless Bandits with Imperfect Observations

-Intuitively, such~$m$ measures how attractive it is to activate the arm at the belief state~$\omega$ compared to other belief states in a well-ordered manner: the larger~$m$ required for it to be passive, the more incentives to activate at the belief state~$\omega$ without~$m$.
-This Lagrangian multiplier~$m$ is thus called 'subsidy for passivity' by Whittle who formalized the following definition of {\em indexability} and {\em Whittle index}~\cite{Whittle88}. \begin{definition} A restless multi-armed bandit is {\em indexable} if for each single-armed bandit with subsidy, the passive set of arm states increases monotonically from~$\emptyset$ to the whole state space as~$m$ increases from ~$-\infty$ to~$+\infty$.
-Under indexability, the {\em Whittle index} of an arm state is defined as the infimum subsidy~$m$ such that the state remains in the passive set. \end{definition} For our model in which the arm state is given by the belief vector, the indexability is equivalent to the following:
+Intuitively, such~$m$ measures in a well-ordered manner the attractiveness of activating the arm in belief state~$\omega$ compared to other belief states: the larger is the~$m$ that is required for it to be passive, the more is the incentive to activate the arm in belief state~$\omega$, even in the problem without~$m$.
+This Lagrangian multiplier~$m$ is thus called `subsidy for passivity' by Whittle who formalized the following definition of {\em indexability} and {\em Whittle index}~\citep{W1988}. \begin{definition} A restless multi-armed bandit is {\em indexable} if for each single-armed bandit in a problem with subsidy $m$ for passivity, the set of arm states $P(m)$ in which passivity is optimal increases monotonically from the empty set to the whole state space as $m$ increases from $-\infty$ to $+\infty$.
+Under indexability, the \emph{Whittle index} of an arm state is defined as the infimum subsidy $m$ such that the state remains in the passive set. \end{definition} For our model in which the arm state is given by the belief vector, the indexability is equivalent to the following: